utdata/icj-project-template/README.md

 If you are in my ICJ class, this is already done, but others will need to make sure you have gulp installed globally: `npm install -g gulp-cli`.

-- Create your project folder, called `yourname-final`.
+- Create a project folder to hold all your code.
 - Open VS Code into that folder and open the Terminal.
 - Run `degit utdata/icj-project-template`.
 - Create your Github repo and connect them.